makandra/gemika/README.md

 ### Default Ruby and dependency set

 Your project will be more approachable if you're defining a default Ruby and dependency set.
 This way a developer can make changes and run code without knowing about the test matrix.
-We recommend to setup Travis CI (see below) to check the entire test matrix after each push, even if a developer didn't do it locally.

 Create a `.ruby-version` file with the default Ruby version: